 75% undergraduates live on campus

-250 acres with more than 40 buildings, most of Georgian design; newest additions include Elliot & Rosel Schewel Hall, a $12.5 million facility housing the School of Business and Economics, Communication Studies Program, Bank of America Modern Language Resource Center, and Sydnor Performance Hall; a five-building townhouse complex providing housing for 144 students, Peaksview Hall, a five-story apartment-style facility housing 100 students; Shellenberger Field renovation; Moon Field renovation; Graduate Health Sciences Building; Drysdale Student Center expansion and renovation
+250 acres with more than 40 buildings, most of Georgian design; newest additions include Drysdale Student Center, which has undergone a $12 million expansion and renovation bringing it to a total of 72,000 square feet; Elliot & Rosel Schewel Hall, a $12.5 million facility housing the School of Business and Economics, Communication Studies Program, Bank of America Modern Language Resource Center, and Sydnor Performance Hall; a five-building townhouse complex providing housing for 144 students; Peaksview Hall, a five-story apartment-style facility housing 100 students; Shellenberger Field renovation; Moon Field renovation; Graduate Health Sciences Building

 Tuition and Fees